-International Share Fund Investment objective and strategy Target investment mix The fund's objective is to provide the potential for capital gains over the long term. • It aims to achieve returns (after fees but before tax) of at least 5% per year above .
-International inflation over any ten year period. equities There will be significant movements up and down in the value of the fund.
-The fund invests in international equities.
-Growth Assets 100% Income Assets 0% Minimum suggested investment timeframe Risk indicator Potentially lower returns Potentially higher returns -> 10 years 1 2 3 5 6 7 Higher risk 🔶 < Lower risk Shielded Growth Fund Investment objective and strategy Target investment mix
+- The fund's objective is to provide an enhanced return over the long-term through capital gains. - It aims to achieve returns (after fees but before tax) of at least 3% per year above inflation over any five year period. - There will be some movements up and down in the value of the fund. - The fund invests in a more balanced mix of income assets and growth assets.